Hybrids, utility clubs, rescue clubs — by whatever name you want to use, for many golfers, these clubs could be called life savers.

 Actually, they make some damn fine golf clubs and at very reasonable prices.
 I’ve said for a while that I think they are the best golf clubs for beginners.
 And while I personally didn’t hit the Stix 4 hybrid as well as the other clubs in that set, it has mostly to do with my affinity for the current 4 iron I carry.
 I think that most new golfers will really benefit from having this club in their bag.

 Stix makes great-looking golf clubs that really do perform well and at an attractive price.
 Even better?
-They just released their Play Series of clubs, which is aimed specifically at the beginner picking up their first set.
-It includes their 4 hybrid, and the set of 10 clubs is only $699 and includes a bag.
+They just released their Niklaus sets of clubs.
+You can buy either 10-club or full 14-club sets, with each club and the included bag and headcovers including a Golden Bear motif.

 If you’re new to the game, here’s a club that’s going to save you shots without killing your budget.